Eratosthenes/denoue/README.md

 }
 ```

-We can also simply remove any JObject from a `denoue` using the `Pop` method:
+We can also simply remove any JObject from a `denoue` logger using the `Pop` method:
 ```
 a := NewJArray("array")
 a.Add("hello")